-The Energy Efficiency Exchange (eex.gov.au) is a joint initiative of the Australian, state and territory governments administered by the Department of Resources, Energy and Tourism.
+The Energy EXchange (EEX.gov.au) is a joint initiative of the Australian Government and state and territory governments..

-eex.gov.au content has been developed and peer-reviewed by industry experts.
-This has included an audit of high-quality resources from Australian and international resources.
+EEX content has been developed and peer-reviewed by industry experts.
+This has included an audit of high-quality resources from Australian and international sources.

-People seeking information on energy efficiency for households should visit the LivingGreener website.
+People seeking information on energy efficiency for households and home-based businesses should visit the Your Energy Savings website.

 For more information

-For more information on the Energy Efficiency Exchange website please email firstname.lastname@example.org.
+For more information on the Energy Efficiency Exchange website please email eex [at] environment.gov.au.

-Content for the EEX website has been compiled with the assistance of various industry and government representatives.
+Content for EEX has been compiled with the assistance of various industry and government representatives.

 Authors of content specific to EEX include: